 Sit down face-to-face with a series of local and not-so-local adventurers and filmmakers sharing tales of joy, blood, sweat, tears, cold and hours of editing!
-You're guaranteed a good yarn in an amazing setting with your host: wilderness guide, author and raconteur, Bert Storyteller Spinks.
+You're guaranteed a good yarn in an amazing setting at the Forest Yurts.

 Sophie Ballagh (NZ)

 A Kiwi by blood but nomadic by heart, Sophie wanders the world jumping from one adventure and one wild place to another.

 Sophie contracted a nasty case of the polar bug after her first season working in ship-board tourism in Antarctica.
 She has been bi-polar ever since, migrating from one pole to the other, leading guests via sea kayak, viewing polar bears in the Arctic desert and zodiac cruising the towering glacial faces of Svalbard.